-- The road course features more than 160 feet of elevation change from its highest point (Turn 3a, 174 feet) to its lowest point (Turn 10, 14 feet). - The berms on the turns of the road course are painted blue and gold at the suggestion of former raceway President and General Manager Steve Page, who attended UC Berkeley. - The property on which the raceway was built was a working farm called Sears Point Farm in the early 1900s. - The raceway houses a motorsports industrial park of more than 70 businesses in 104 shops. - In 2016, Sonoma Raceway installed more than 5,000 square feet of high-resolution, full LED Panasonic screens.
+- The road course features more than 160 feet of elevation change from its highest point (Turn 3a, 174 feet) to its lowest point (Turn 10, 14 feet). - The property on which the raceway was built was a working farm called Sears Point Farm in the early 1900s. - The raceway houses a motorsports industrial park of more than 70 businesses in 104 shops. - In 2016, Sonoma Raceway installed more than 5,000 square feet of high-resolution, full LED Panasonic screens.
 An 85-foot tall, four-sided LED scoring tower replaced the outdated lap/leader board above Turn 1 of the road course, and an 84 x 12-foot Panasonic LED screen was added to the front of the three-story Drag Tower building. - In 2011, in partnership with Panasonic Corporation of North America, the raceway installed nearly 1,700 solar panels, which offset 41% of the raceway's energy usage. - Drivers who complete the Toyota/Save Mart 350 NASCAR Cup Series race will make 1,080 turns around the 12-turn road course.
 The race spans 90 laps. - Mat Mladin (AMA), Josh Hayes (AMA), Doug Kalitta (NHRA, Top Fuel), John Force (NHRA, Funny Car) and Jeff Gordon (NASCAR) are the only riders/drivers to three-peat in a major racing series in Sonoma. - Winners in Sonoma celebrate with a sip from the Champion's Goblet in Victory Lane.
-The goblet, which is handcrafted by a Bay Area glass blower, was introduced in 2006 and incorporates the raceway's rich wine country heritage. - The raceway has collected more than 734 tons of recyclable material (1,469,341 pounds) since the inception of its recycling program in 2004, including more than 39 tons in 2019.
+The goblet, which is handcrafted by a Bay Area glass blower, was introduced in 2006 and incorporates the raceway's rich wine country heritage.